Chinese Singaporeans: Economics

 Measured in 1990 dollars, the average household monthly income rose from S$3,080 in 1990 to S$4,170 in 2000 at an average annual rate of 2.8%.
 According to the 2005 Singaporean census, both the average and median monthly income for Singaporeans of Chinese origin were (S$3,610 and $2,500 respectively), exceeded the national average.
-The household and median income for Chinese Singaporeans commonly exceed the national average where it remained the highest out of the three major ethnic groups in 2000.
-Chinese Singaporeans held the second-highest median and average household income among all three major ethnic groups in Singapore after Singaporean Indians in 2010.
+The household and median income for Singaporean Chinese commonly exceed the national average where it remained the highest out of the three major ethnic groups in 2000.
+Singaporean Chinese held the second-highest median and average household income among all three major ethnic groups in Singapore after Singaporean Indians in 2010.